Rockwool Acoustic Panels

 Answer: of course not.
 Some organizations (such as the World Health Organization) have conducted a large number of studies on whether rock wool fiber is carcinogenic, and the results clearly show that rock wool fiber is not a carcinogen.
 The results show that "adiabatic glass wool, continuous glass fiber, rock wool and residue cotton cannot be classified as human carcinogens (Class 3)".
 Studies on carcinogenicity of rock wool are well known, and these reports are public.
 In addition, as far as health issues are concerned, we are not aware of any restrictions on the use of rock wool acoustic panels.

 It is worth mentioning that in order to make some foam products reach the B1 level, the flame retardant HBCDD is a PBT substance (persistent, bio-accumulative, toxic substances).
 The EU chemical agency has decided to include HBCDD in the substance that needs special attention (SVHC).
 From production to installation and removal, mineral wool (including rock wool) can be excluded as harmful substances.

 Question 7: will rock wool production process consume a lot of energy and produce a lot of emissions?

 Answer: all or most of the production waste in modern factories is recyclable.
 After a small amount of waste is treated, the emissions will be reduced to the lowest level.
-One unit of rock wool can save 100 times of energy consumption in its use than in its production.
+One unit of rock wool acoustic panels can save 100 times of energy consumption in its use than in its production.
 Making 1kg rock wool consumes about 20mj of energy, while making 1kg polystyrene board consumes at least 85mj.
-The raw materials for polystyrene board are mainly fossil fuels such as oil and natural gas, while rock wool only needs to be made from very common rock (basalt), and its available reserves are almost unlimited.
+The raw materials for polystyrene panels are mainly fossil fuels such as oil and natural gas, while rock wool only needs to be made from very common rock (basalt), and its available reserves are almost unlimited.